deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 To the fisherman, a routine part of the day.
 To Kirk… more than that.

-Mending his own net - the galactic web of contacts, favours called in, bribes issued and reputations blackmailed that had kept him fed with information from across Dominion space was... tedious, yes. time-consuming, yes.
+Mending his own net - the galactic web of contacts, favours called in, bribes issued and reputations blackmailed that had kept him fed with information from across Dominion space was...tedious, yes. time-consuming, yes.
 Fiddly, delicate and at times frustrating yes.
 And it was hampered all the more that he had to do it now at arms’ lengths, and through proxies and agents, none of whom could be allowed to know who he was.
 The galaxy had not heard from Krrkktnkk A’ktnnzzik’tk in a long time, and his sudden reappearance could not possibly pass without comment.
 The more he achieved before those comments began, the better.

 His time away had changed some of the players, too.
 Politicians had retired, criminal figures had been arrested, killed or had wisely resigned into obscurity before either of those fates caught them.
 The only solution was to rebuild, slowly.
 And while that was a task that by and large was proceeding at a satisfactory pace, it did often leave him seated by his desk, trying to be entertained while waiting for a message to arrive.